ensemble-ai/exercise-1-command-pattern-KathyLiu20/PeerReview-Exercise1-MacPeng.md

 #### Best Practices Infractions ####
 There is only one tiny error that in the fast worker script.
 However, it's only a wrong float value and does not impact the usability of the code.
 #### Best Practices Exemplars ####
 I really like how stage 4 was implemented.
 The programmer made the captain character jump to avoid losing score by colliding with the enemy.
 This idea is more interesting compare to only make it jump.
-So in my opinion, this work is terrific.
+So in my opinion, this part is terrific.